Skip to Content

 1. Hike the Routeburn Track

 Even on a day hike, you’ll get to see why the trail is so famous.
 But if you can, hiking the entire Routeburn Track is amazing too!
-I did the full Routeburn Track over 3 days hiking all way to one side and then back again (I didn’t want to organize a shuttle from the other side back to Queenstown.)
-It was an amazing adventure and the best part was that I got to see the trail twice (although I was so tired by the end!)
+I did the full Routeburn Track over 3 days, hiking all the way to one side and then back again (I didn’t want to organize a shuttle from the other side back to Queenstown).
+It was an amazing adventure, and the best part was that I got to see the trail twice (although I was so tired by the end!).

-The Routeburn Track is one of New Zealand’s most famous hikes, so hiking some or all of the trail is easily one of the best things to do in Glenorchy!
+The Routeburn Track is one of New Zealand’s most famous hikes, so hiking some or the entire trail is easily one of the best things to do in Glenorchy!
+That said, you can’t hike the trail during the winter, as it’s far too dangerous.

 If your main priority in coming to Glenorchy is to hike Routeburn then you might want to consider booking a full-day tour if you are coming from Queenstown.
-This Routeburn Track Guided Hike will let you hike with a local guide a beautiful portion of the trail, 13 miles in total, over the span of the whole day at a moderate pace.
-A great option if you like more structure and don’t want to drive.
+This Routeburn Track Guided Hike will let you hike with a local guide along a beautiful portion of the trail that’s 6.5 km (4 miles) in total, over the span of the whole day at a moderate pace.

 2. Glenorchy Boardwalk

-If hiking isn’t really your thing then you simply must hike the Glenorchy Boardwalk.
-This super easy trail starts from the jetty in Glenorchy and follows a 5-kilometer (3 miles), completely flat boardwalk to the Glenorchy Lagoon.
-It’s not really a hike and is more of a nature walk.
+If hiking lengthy trails isn’t really your thing, then I’m sure you’ll love hiking the Glenorchy Boardwalk.
+This super easy trail starts from the jetty in Glenorchy and follows a 5-kilometer (3-mile), completely flat boardwalk to the Glenorchy Lagoon.
+Honestly, it’s not really a hike and is more of a nature walk.

 3. Visit Lord of the Rings film locations